Getting Away With Doing Your Own Thing Socially

 Figure out ways to take what you need from your daily routine

 This advice is also often given in the context of someone needing their down time.
 The idea is that even if their daily routine isn't set up to give them long recharge breaks, they can find ways to carve out little chunks of time for themselves.
 They could go for a walk at lunch, or close their office door for half an hour in the afternoon.
-A bigger example would be someone arranging to work from home for most of the work week.
+A bigger example would be someone arranging to work from home for most of the week.

 Don't seem too bitter and angry